 They had heard of the birth of their child, and no one desired to see it as did Sabra.
-It was two or three months older than Willie; and Sabra was looking for them, for they sent word they were coming to visit them.
-The day arrived, and Sabra was watching for them.
+It was two or three months older than Willie, and Sabra was looking for them, for they sent word they were coming to visit them; the day arrived, and Sabra was watching for them.
 She met them at the door.
-Jason took the babe from the chaise and said: "I will give this to you, Sabra; it is your little niece."
-Sabra exclaimed: "What a pretty babe!
+Jason took the babe from the chaise, and said: "I will give this to you, Sabra, it is your little niece."
+Sabra exclaimed: "What a pretty babe?
 What is its name?
-It should be Henrietta, but they say it is Hattie; we must call you that, I suppose."
+Henrietta, I suppose."
+She continued her baby talk for some time, as follows: "They say your name is Hattie; we must call you that, I suppose, you darling child."
 She loved Willie exceedingly, but she thought Fred and Marina were not desirous that she should love him; for it was always, "take care," "you will hurt him," or "that will do."
 She often wished that she could caress him, as freely as she did her kitten.
-She knew it would not be so with Jason and Henrietta; they would permit her to love Hattie, as much as she chose: and she did love her exceedingly, and was never homesick, when at Jason's afterwards.
+She knew it would not be so with Jason and Henrietta, they would permit her to love Hattie, as much as she chose, and she did love her exceedingly, and was never homesick, when at Jason's afterwards.

 When Willie was four or five months old, Marina was very glad to have Sabra take care of him.
 She even condescended to hire her.
 She had a pattern muslin dress, for a ball dress, and it was quite too small for her, and of no use.
-She said she would allow her half a dollar a week for her services, until she had paid for that dress if she desired it.
+She said she would allow her half a dollar a week for her services, until she had paid for that dress, if she desired it.
 Her mother consented, but she was to come home at night to sleep.
 Sabra used every exertion to please, and worked very hard; often got very tired, for Marina was a great worker, but she was pleased with the idea of earning the dress herself, and would not complain until she had paid for it.